Monica (singer): Artistry and influences

 Monica has said many times that Whitney Houston is her biggest inspiration and influence since childhood.
 Another big influence is Mary J. Blige.
 Other artists she looks up to are Betty Wright, Gladys Knight and Anita Baker.

 Personal life

-Monica's career slowed down in 1999 due to having problems in her relationship with ex-boyfriend Jarvis Weems.
+Monica's career slowed down in 1999 due to problems in her relationship with ex-boyfriend Jarvis Weems.
 In July 2000, the couple were together at the gravesite of Weems's brother, who had died in an automobile accident at age 25 in 1998.
 Weems then, without warning, put a gun to his head and committed suicide.
 "Afterward, I felt, 'What else could I have done?'
-You replay that situation over and over and you switch it around: Maybe if I had said this, or if I would have done that,'" Monica said in an interview with The Cincinnati Enquirer the following year.
+You replay that situation over and over and you switch it around: 'Maybe if I had said this, or if I would have done that'", Monica said in an interview with the Associated Press in 2003.
 "It's just something that it's never possible for me to go back and change."
 Monica briefly dated rapper, C-Murder, until he was incarcerated for a murder in 2003.